oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

               mem_size: 128 MB
 ```

-## 8.6 Node Filter Definition <a name=node-filter-definition></a>
+## 8.8 Node Filter definition

+In addition to the node, relationship and capability types, a filter,
-A node filter definition may be provided in the following two situations:
+with the keyname node_filter, may be provided in requirement
-- Within a node template definition where the `select` directive is defined.
-  The `node_filter` is used to select an already existing node from
-  another service representation graph.
-- Within requirement definitions or assignments to constrain the allowed set
+definitions and requirement assignments to constrain the allowed set
 of potential target nodes based upon their properties and their
 capabilities’ properties.
 This allows TOSCA orchestrators to help find
 the *best fit* when selecting among multiple potential target nodes
 for the expressed requirements.
 Also, if a node template was specified
 during requirement assignment it allows TOSCA orchestrators to verify
 that the specified node template fulfills the requirement.

 Node filters are defined using condition clauses as shown in the
 following grammar: